 Disclosure of any medical information

-Acknowledgment of, and agreement to adhere to, the relevant FA Respect Codes of Conduct.
+Acknowledgment of, and agreement to adhere to, the relevant FA Respect Codes of Conduct

+Acknowledgment of, and agreement to adhere to, the relevant Club policies and Constitution.

 Subscriptions will be payable annually, either in full or in accordance with the agreed schedule of payments.